dockerizedrupal/drupalcamp-baltics-2015/README.md

 The amount of virtual machines you can run on an average laptop is relatively low.
-I would say if you try to run more that ten virtual machines on your average laptop then you may already start experiencing performance degradation.
+I would say if you try to run more that ten virtual machines on your laptop then you may already start experiencing performance degradation.

 For a developer these numbers are not that appealing and because of that they usually run their development tools directly on their host because it's faster,